craigahobbs/python-build/README.md

 __pycache__/
 ```

+Notice that "Makefile.base" and "pylintrc" are ignored because they are downloaded by the Makefile.

 Python package "setup.py" files can vary widely.
 Here's an
 [example of a real-world setup.py](https://github.com/craigahobbs/schema-markdown/blob/main/setup.py)
 that can serve as a starting place for your project's "setup.py".

 ## Make Targets